telicent-oss/smart-cache-graph/docs/opentelemetry.md

 ## Local Telemetry

-In order that the OpenTelemetry exporter and Fuseki native metrics can be inspected togethe, and to aid with local development, we have included a docker set-up that includes Grafana/Prometheus.
+In order that the OpenTelemetry exporter and Fuseki native metrics can be inspected together, and to aid with local development, we have included a docker set-up that includes Grafana/Prometheus.

 It is intended to make the the following more visible: